Scope and boundary

 The principle of materiality has been applied in determining the extent of disclosure with regard to reporting on sustainability aspects.
-The diversity of the group’s businesses influence how the materiality of sustainability aspects is determined and how such issues are addressed, with varying levels of materiality applicable at group level and at divisional level.
+The diversity of the group’s businesses influences how the materiality of sustainability aspects is determined and how such issues are addressed, with varying levels of materiality applicable at group level and at divisional level.

 The board, assisted by the audit and risk committee, is ultimately responsible for overseeing the integrity of the integrated report.
 This is achieved through appropriate teams and structures that manage the reporting process.